-This out-and-back ultra is the first 100 mile trail race in West Virginia.
-The initial event of the Rim to River Endurance Races, the course consists of winding singletrack and rail-to-trail from the rim of the Gorge to down along the New River.
-Along with the natural beauty of waterfalls, whitewater, and dramatic views, you'll also find ghost towns, centuries old cemeteries, and abandoned mine shafts throughout the course.
+100 miles of wild & wonderful through the heart of New River Gorge National Park, the Rim to River 100 is the first & only 100 mile trail race in West Virginia.
+This out and back course consists of winding singletrack & rail-to-trail, traversing multiple times from the rim of the Gorge to down along the banks of the New River.
+Along with the natural beauty of waterfalls, whitewater, & dramatic views, you'll also find ghost towns, centuries old cemeteries, & abandoned mine shafts throughout the course.
 Come experience the New River Gorge like few others have.

-All proceeds from race registrations go to fund programming for Adventure Appalachia
+All proceeds from race help to fund programming for Adventure Appalachia

 , a non-profit organization facilitating empowering, educational outdoor adventure experiences for adolescents and adults.

-The Rim to River 100 is a 100-mile ultra marathon through the New River Gorge.
-The race will begin and end at the Mountain Top Campground at ACE Adventure Resort, with the first and last 13 miles of the course taking place on ACE's property.
+The Rim to River 100 is a 100-mile ultramarathon through the New River Gorge in West Virginia.
+The race will begin and end at ACE Adventure Resort, with the first and last 13 miles of the course taking place on ACE's property.
 Around mile 13, the course will cross Arbuckle Creek and head up the Arbuckle Connector

 Trail to the Rend Trail